Call us : +34 655.72.60.50

 Restoring hydration is essential to stabilise the patient and support a safe recovery.

-Medical Treatment
+Medical Treatment for

-for Heat Exhaustion
+Heat Exhaustion in Mallorca

 Our medical team provides personalised care depending on your condition, which may include: